List of Days of Our Lives characters introduced in the 2010s: Serena Mason

 Serena Mason is a fictional character on the NBC daytime soap opera, Days of Our Lives.
 The role was played by Melissa Archer from December 5, 2014, to August 28, 2015, and a brief reappearance on September 28, 2015.
 Archer returned to the role once again during a one-off appearance on October 31, 2017.

 Serena is introduced as a friend of Melanie Jonas (Molly Burnett) and a former lover of Eric Brady (Greg Vaughan) during the pair's time in South Africa, prior to Eric's joining of the priesthood.
 Serena has a rivalry with Nicole Walker due to her past with Eric and her fascination for one of Eric's African artifacts, which were revealed to have been used to smuggle blood diamonds.
 Serena confesses that she was forced to use Eric to smuggle the diamonds out of Africa by Eric's former friend and Serena's former lover Xander Kiriakis.
 When Serena's secret is revealed, Eric breaks up with her, and he and Nicole are nearly killed by Xander.
 She ends up back in Eric's good graces when she saves his grandmother Caroline Brady's life.
 In August 2015, Serena is sued by Nicole due to her involvement with Xander.
 After a drunken night at Club TBD with Chad DiMera, she is murdered by a serial killer and Chad is named the prime suspect.
 It was later revealed Ben Weston murdered her.
 That December, Ben is later arrested for the murder of Serena and his other victims.
 On Halloween 2017, Serena is a part of Abigail Deveraux's nightmare, in which she murders Chad and Abigail.

 In August 2014, Soap Opera Digest reported that former One Life to Live actress Melissa Archer, famous for her 12-year stint of Natalie Buchanan has been cast in an unknown contract role, later revealed to be Serena Mason, the ex-girlfriend of Eric Brady (Greg Vaughan).
 She made her first appearance on December 5, 2014.
 In April 2015, Soap Opera Digest confirmed Archer had been let go from the show.
 Archer last aired on August 27, 2015, when her character was killed off as part of a serial killer storyline to commemorate with the show's 50th anniversary.
 Archer appeared in additional flashback scenes on September 28, 2015, when Serena's death at the hands of the Necktie Killer were shown.
 In October 2017, Archer reprised the role of Serena as part of a special dream-sequence episode on October 31, 2017.

+In 2021, Richard Simms from Soaps She Knows put Serena on his list of the most hated soap opera characters, commenting that viewers were "more likely to remember the endlessly discussed elephant statue" sought by Serena rather than Serena herself, and noted that the actress had been popular as Natalie Buchanan on One Life to Live.